Nithinreddy000/speaker-series-2025/0614_GAIS_MonthlyEvent/Readme.md

 ```
 Correct Approach
 ```
-"Generate a basic user authentication module in Python without using any code from copyrighted or licensed repositories.
-Follow MIT-style examples only."
+"Generate a basic user authentication module in Python with Form Validation"
 ```

 ---